rameshwarnila/Git_GitHub/README.md

 - Version control system is a tool that helps to track changes in code.
 - Git is a version control system.
 It is: -
  1. Popular
  2. Free and Open source
  3. Fast and scalable

-Git helps us to –
+ Git helps us to â€“
  1. Track the history / Save version of project
  2. Collaborate with others
-3. Revert back to previous versions if something goes wrong GitHub
+ 3. Revert back to previous versions if something goes wrong

+GitHub
 - GitHub is a platform that helps developers collaborate, manage code versions, and host projects.
 - Basically, it is a website that allows developers to store and manage their code using Git.